 – and apnea after expiration of 20 seconds

 For a week, you can decide to practice a particular technique.

 Maybe you will do an hour of yoga a day, maybe you prefer to try heart coherence, Wim hof method, sophrology, mindfulness meditation, salsa, jogging, whatever …

 Choose what you like, which relaxes you and practice seriously for a week.

-Some popular methods, for example, will seriously increase your level of stress while the media and therapists talk about it as anti-stress exercise in fashion.
+Some popular methods, for example, will seriously increase your level of stress while the media and therapists talk about it as anti-stress exercise.